vitality-data-center/environmental_factors/README.md

 # environmental_factors
 development of environmental factors at 4 and 6 digit postcode level of the Netherlands.
 All these factors are developed in line with our research plan (https://drive.google.com/file/d/1Nhf7pXeVYyrci7rVWXKwKhQQnDwtCinI/view?usp=sharing), and will be linked to travel behavior variables.
+It sould be mentioned that the environmental factors of pc6 level are calculated given three different buffer sizes (300 meters, 600 meters and 1000 meters).

 #### Street density (from OpenStreetMap)